syncfusion-content/windowsforms-docs/WindowsForms/Menu/MDI-Child-Forms.md

 ---
 layout: post
 title: MDI Child Forms in Menus | Windows Forms | Syncfusion
-description: MDI Child forms
+description: Learn here about MDI Child forms with Syncfusion Windows Forms Toggle Button control, its elements and more details.
 platform: WindowsForms
 control: ChildFrameBarManager
 documentation: ug
 ---

-# MDI Child Forms
+# Windows Forms Menus MDI Child Forms

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Windows Forms application to use our components.